Lift tickets are required for all lessons. Lift tickets and rentals are not included with lesson purchases.

-Lift tickets and rental add-on are good for the entire day.
+Lesson lift ticket and rental add-ons are good for the entire day.

-Lesson rental includes skis, boots, poles and helmet or boots, board and helmet.
+Lesson add-on rental includes skis, boots, poles, and helmet, or boots, board, and helmet.

-Lesson Only does not include a lift ticket, rentals & helmet.
+Lesson do not include a lift ticket, or rental.
 A lift ticket is required.